I Love You, Alice B. Toklas: Production

 The film was written by Paul Mazursky and Larry Tucker, who were making their film debut as writers.
 Freddie Fields, then a big agent at ICM Partners, liked what he saw from the script.
 Mazursky was intended to direct the film while Tucker was meant to produce.
 However, when Fields got Peter Sellers to sign on as star, a directing search started, which went from Jonathan Miller (who Sellers rejected due to a comment about music) to Mazursky (who he accused briefly of fooling around with his wife Britt Ekland).
 Sellers eventually relented and asked for Mazursky's help in collaboration after one week of filming (which led to Mazursky being the "first mate" of what Sellers thought was a sinking ship), and before the film ended, there were plans to do a film adaptation of The Russian Interpreter.
 However, an exchange about "vibrations" when Mazursky tried to get Sellers to act tougher against Leigh Taylor-Young led Sellers to kick out Mazursky, who had to sneak out to see dailies.

+Release and promotion

+I Love You, Alice B. Toklas opened at Pacific's Pantages Theatre in Los Angeles on August 29, 1968.

+As promotion for the film, artist Andy Warhol painted a butterfly on Leigh Taylor-Young's thigh during a party at L'Etoile in New York City on September 30, 1968.